 After removing the tape or rubber seal from the standpipe, position the valve over it, and carefully reconnect it.
 Wiggle the valve to make sure you have a tight connection.

 14. Reattach the Pipes

 Screw the collar and pipes back into the multiport valve as tightly as you can to prevent leaks.
 Once this is done, you can switch the filter back on.

 The Bottom Line

 Regularly changing the sand in your pool filter will prevent needing more expensive maintenance and chemicals.
 You can easily change the sand without having to schedule an appointment with a professional.
 Just make sure you know what to do with old pool filter sand once you switch it out and how much sand to put in your pool filter.

-Once you find pool-grade sand that works for you, you will be able to maintain a crystal clear pool for many years to come.
+Once you find pool-grade sand that works for you, you will be able to maintain a crystal-clear pool for many years to come.
 Make sure you check out my common sand filter problems and swimming pool maintenance 101 articles for all my advice on keeping your pool clean and healthy.
 And if you need to replace your sand filter, read my research on the best swimming pool filter.